tfcp68/yantrix/docs/syntax/130_expressions.md

 - `sum(index,2)` : returns arithmetic result `index+2`, where `index` is converted to decimal
 - `round(sum(index,2))` : return the rounded result of a previous operation

+## Bound Property

 In any case, an `Expression` has a primary operand which is hereby called `Bound Property`.
-The `Property` is always the first (leftmost) argument in the tree of calls.
+The `Property` is always the first (leftmost) argument in the tree of calls. `Bound Property` is the one that will receive a default value, if set.
+Other properties used in an `Expression` can't have a default value.
+This limitation is intentional and aims to force explicitness and reduce the probability of an undesired fallthrough in code.

 ## Recursion